 - Cholado – A refreshing cup of shaved ice filled with fruits and sugary flavoring.
 A great place to eat cholados and fruit salads are at Las Canchas Panamericanas.
 Here you’ll find about a hundred different stands selling basically the same thing.
 (I always go to “Oasis”, a building across the street from all the tents).

-- Aborrajado – Fried plantain with cheese inside.
+- Aborrajado – Fried plantain with cheese inside (and one of personal favorite Colombian foods).
 Yummmmmy!
 Usually sold at all those little stands that sell empanadas.

 #12 – Treat yourself to a fancy meal